michaellui67/FinNewsBot/README.md

 - `/start` - Start the bot and see welcome message
 - `/set_interval <interval> [<time>]` - Set update frequency and optional delivery time (e.g., `/set_interval daily 7AM` or `/set_interval weekly 9:30`).
 If no time is specified, updates start from current time.
-- `/news` - Receive the latest news update immediately on demand
+- `/news` - Receive the latest news update immediately
 - `/query <question>` - Ask any financial question answered by the LLM with Tavily-backed citations

 ## How It Works